tmhglnd/drumcode/README.md

 2. Place the following object in the patch: `[declare -path drumcode/pd]`
 3. Create an object to check if it is working.
 Objects are typed as `[dc.objectNameHere]`

+- Open the `drumcode-objects-list.pd` to get a quick list of all available objects.
-Open the `drumcode-objects-overview.pd` to get an overview of available objects.
+- Open the `drumcode-objects-overview.pd` to get an overview of available objects with small examples and explanation.
+- Open some of the patches in the `/templates` folder to get some quick ways to start
+- Open the [getting started guide](./docs/getting-started.md) for a tutorial

 ## 🥁 Performances & Publications